 A silicone heater pad can also keep your engine warm through the winter.
 Simply plug it in and wrap it around your engine block for a few hours before driving.

-When browsing for any product on our website, add your vehicle’s specifications in the top left corner to be matched with items that are guaranteed to fit.
+Before browsing for any product on our website, add your vehicle’s details in the top left corner to see items that are guaranteed to fit.

 Whichever car block heater you choose, carefully read and follow all the installation instructions.
 If you need help, you can ask an experienced mechanic at a NAPA AUTOPRO service centre to install your engine block heater for you.